Collaboration Skills: Does Your Team Have What It Takes?

 Group Goals Supersede Personal Ones

-For a collaboration to succeed, team goals must take priority over individual agendas.
+For a collaboration to succeed, team goals must take priority over individual agendas and collaboration skills have to be beneficial for all.
 Leaders must set the expectation that the collective outcome matters more than personal recognition.
 This mindset fosters unity, accountability, and shared purpose.

 It’s OK To Make Occasional Mistakes